iampa1teja/RPDDataCollector/README.md

 Android app for recording robot motion data using smartphone IMU sensors, streamed in real-time to a PC over WebSocket.

 **Package:** `com.rpd.data`
-**Stack:** Kotlin, Jetpack Compose, Ktor WebSocket, Jetpack Navigation
+**Stack:** Kotlin, Jetpack Compose, Ktor WebSocket (OkHttp), Jetpack Navigation

 ---

 ## What It Does

-Uses your phone's gyroscope + accelerometer to capture motion data during robot teleoperation and streams it to a Python server running on your PC.
+Uses your phone's gyroscope + accelerometer to capture motion data during robot teleoperation and streams it to a Python server ([rpd-lib](link-to-python-repo)) running on your PC.

 ---